Frequently Asked Questions

 or07-XXXXXXXX

-This section provides practical guidance on implementing Western Sahara phone number handling in your systems.
-We'll cover validation, international formatting, and best practices.
+Implement Western Sahara phone number handling using validation, international formatting, and best practices.

-Robust validation is crucial for ensuring data integrity and preventing errors.
-You should use regular expressions to validate number formats based on the prefixes and lengths outlined above.
+Use regular expressions to validate number formats based on prefixes and lengths.

-Remember to test your regular expressions thoroughly with various valid and invalid inputs to ensure accuracy.
-Consider edge cases and potential formatting variations.
+Test regular expressions with valid and invalid inputs, including edge cases and formatting variations.

-Converting local numbers to international format is essential for international calls and SMS messaging.
-You should adhere to the international E.164 standard.
+Convert local numbers to international format for international calls and SMS messaging using the ITU E.164 standard (maximum 15 digits: country code + subscriber number).

-This function replaces the leading '0' with the country code '+212'.
-This standardized format ensures compatibility with international telecommunications systems.
+This standardized format ensures compatibility with international telecommunications systems and SMS gateways.

 3. Number Preprocessing

-This function removes common formatting characters and leading prefixes, preparing the number for validation against your defined patterns.
+This function removes formatting characters and leading prefixes for pattern validation.

 4. Comprehensive Validation Function